LeonSong1995/MeDuSA/README.md

 ##  Premission Testing
-a simple test for the editting permission for cooperator
+a simple test for the editting permission. (by LeonWestlake)